arinbasu/2019-05-19-iassist/index.md

 <h2> Collaborative document </h2>
 We will use <a href="http://bit.ly/iassist-sem">Google Docs</a> to maintain our notes for this workshop.
 <p>
   We will use <a href="https://bit.ly/sem-workshop/"> https://bit.ly/sem-workshop </a> to log in and work for this workshop.
+For workshop attendees, please use your 'firstname' (in small letters) as your username in the log in box.
+You can use any password you want.
+Please jot down the password for future log-ins.

 {% comment %}
 SCHEDULE